Notification Dialogs

 will create a dialog that looks like the following picture:

-Popup messages are notification of success or generic information that are provided.
-To show a simple message use the following method:
+Popup messages are notifications of success or generic information.
+To show a simple message, use the following method:

 fn dialogs::message(title: &str, caption: &str) {...}